expinc/sunagent/docs/ARCHITECTURE_SPECIFICATION.md

 ## Grimoire

-A grimoire is a set of operations for a specific OS type.
+A grimoire is a set of operations implemented by system commands for a specific OS type.
 It could be configured by a YAML file that is named as *{OS type}.yaml*.
 You could refer to [linux.yaml](../etc/grimoires/linux.yaml) for the syntax.

 An arcane is a specific operation.
 It defines the timeout by seconds and a set of spells that correspond to OS families

 A spell defines a specific system command to be executed.
 The parameters take *{}* as the place holder.
 If the spell contains literal *{}*, use *{{}}* to escape it.

 When an operation is executed, the corresponding system command of the running OS type and family configured by the grimoire file will be called.
+Since the cross-platform mechanism depends on [gopsutil](https://github.com/shirou/gopsutil), refer to [GOOS](https://pkg.go.dev/runtime#pkg-constants) for the literals of OS types and refer to [here](https://github.com/shirou/gopsutil/blob/master/host/host_linux.go#L281) for the literals of OS families.

 ## Background Job